pingcap/docs/partitioned-table.md

 For `HASH` and `KEY` partitioned tables, you can manage the partitions as follows:

 - Decrease the number of partitions using the `ALTER TABLE <table name> COALESCE PARTITION <number of partitions to decrease by>` statement.
-This operation reorganizes the table by copying the whole table to the new number of partitions online.
+This operation reorganizes the partitions by copying the whole table to the new number of partitions online.
 - Increase the number of partitions using the `ALTER TABLE <table name> ADD PARTITION <number of partitions to increase by | (additional partition definitions)>` statement.
-This operation reorganizes the table by copying the whole table to the new number of partitions online.
+This operation reorganizes the partitions by copying the whole table to the new number of partitions online.
 - Remove all data from specified partitions using the `ALTER TABLE <table name> TRUNCATE PARTITION <list of partitions>` statement.
 The logic of `TRUNCATE PARTITION` is similar to [`TRUNCATE TABLE`](/sql-statements/sql-statement-truncate.md) but it is for partitions.

 `EXCHANGE PARTITION` works by swapping a partition and a non-partitioned table, similar to how renaming a table like `RENAME TABLE t1 TO t1_tmp, t2 TO t1, t1_tmp TO t2` works.